 - You will also notice a second checkbox in the Compression options for Delete cropped areas of pictures, if you select this option, which by default is ticked, any images or photos you have cropped using the function within Word will be permanently cropped meaning that you can not go back later and undo the cropping, instead you would need to delete the picture from the document and insert it again

-- Now in the Target Output option, select Screen (150ppi)
+- Now in the Target Output option, select Web (150ppi)

 - Click OK

 - The pictures will now be compressed.
-Unfortunately there is no confirmation on the screen by Microsoft Word that this has completed so you just have to take my “word” for it – pun intended.. 🙂
+Unfortunately, there is no confirmation on the screen that this has completed so you just have to take my “word” for it – pun intended.. 🙂

-If you are working with a long document and need to reduce its file size, make note of the documents file size prior to opening, then go through the above process and apply the compress to ALL pictures within the document.
-Save and close the document and now check the file size has reduced.
+If you are working with a long document and need to reduce its file size, make note of the documents file size prior to opening, then go through the above process and apply the compression to ALL pictures within the document.
+Save and check the file size has reduced.